Bus Service in Fiji

-There’s a good network of buses, on all of the major islands, linking up all of Fiji’s population centers (including smaller towns and even villages).
+There’s an excellent network of bus service in Fiji, on all of the major islands.
+These link all of Fiji’s population centers (including smaller towns and even villages).
 Despite jokes about “Fiji Time”, for a small island nation, Fiji’s bus system is dependable enough to allowing you to plan a day trip or adventure with some precision.

 Many visitors like the adventure of using the local open-windowed buses so they can take in the sights and sounds of the passing scene.
 Canvas flaps are unfurled in the event of a rain shower.
 Local buses also allow the visitor a chance to mingle with the people of Fiji, who by choice and tradition, treat strangers with gracious hospitality.

 Every town and village has a bus stop, since this is still the most common form of transportation in the islands.
 You can also hail any public bus from the roadside merely by waving to the driver.
 The destination of the Bus is displayed at the top of the windshield.

 Minivans – are also an increasingly common sight on the roads across Fiji.
 Popular with locals, for speed and cost.
 They are slightly more expensive than a coach, but a lot cheaper than a Taxi.
 You can catch a Mini Van at all the major bus stations.
 (Suva, Nadi, Lautoka, Ba, Rakiraki, Nausori, SIgatoka), or simple flag them from the roadside.

 If you wish to be transported to your resort in an air conditioned coach in a timely fashion, there are several coach companies that travel up and down Viti Levu’s two main (Kings and Queens)

 Roads every few hours throughout the week.
 Service is less frequent but available on the weekends as well.

 Queens Road in Fiji stretches from Lautoka to Suva, winding along the southern coast of Viti Levu.